jfitisoff/site-object/README.md

 # New page class inherits from the site's Page class (see above.)
 class LoginPage < MySite::Page
-  # If this is a relative URL then it'll be appended to the base_url defined when site is initialized.
+  # If this is a relative URL then it'll be appended to the base_url defined when the site is
+  # initialized.
   set_url "/login"

   # Page element definitions. # The text_field and button methods below are Watir methods but